jarrett-markman/tennis_scoring_analysis/README.md

 ### First-Step Analysis

-We can solve the probability of a server and a returner winning a deuce game using a Stochastic Process called **First-Step Analysis**.
+We can solve the probability of a server and a returner winning a deuce-ad game using a Stochastic Process called **First-Step Analysis**.

 A **Markov Chain** is a stochastic model that describes a sequence of possible events in which the probability of each event is based on only the previous state within the chain.